 - 1. Verify that the expansion tank pressure is at 25 psi (1.72 Bar) and correct if necessary. - 2.
-Inspect the alarm set point programmed into the N-300 controller and verify that it is correcity programmed and correct if necessary, refer to the parameters section on programming the N-300 controller Sections 5 & 6, page 25 or page 33 depending on the mode of operation. - Observe if the alarm is still active, if it is, contact YZ Technical Services.
+Inspect the alarm set point programmed into the N-300 controller and verify that it is correctly programmed and correct if necessary, refer to the parameters section on programming the N-300 controller Section 5 and 6 page 25 or page 33 depending on the mode of operation. - 3.
+Observe if the alarm is still active, if it is, contact YZ Technical Services.